 In the end, which VPN service should you choose?
 There’s no doubt that the best Mac VPNs play an important role in keeping your private life, well, private and helping you avoid dubious geographical restrictions when it comes to access to content.

 Make sure you pick one that suits your needs the most.
-For us, if you want something that works right out of the box, get ClearVPN.
+For us, if you want something that works right out of the box, on any of your devices, get ClearVPN.
 If you need extra flexibility and options, go for Shimo.
 And test both while having TripMode turned on.

-Best of all, ClearVPN, Shimo, and TripMode are available to you all at once for free during a seven-day trial with Setapp, a platform with more than 210 best apps for your Mac, from recovering data (Disk Drill) to managing projects like a pro (Merlin Project Express).
+Best of all, ClearVPN (Mac and iOS), Shimo, and TripMode are available to you all at once for free during a seven-day trial with Setapp, a platform with more than 220 best apps for your Mac, from recovering data (Disk Drill) to managing projects like a pro (Merlin Project Express).
 Try them all today at absolutely no cost!